What Can I Use Instead Of Lube? 10 Best Lube Alternatives To Try

 One of the fascinating things about using egg whites as lube is that it resembles cervical mucus.
 So, yeah… It’s kind of like a natural vaginal lubricant.

-You might be concerned about using eggs that have the potential to carry salmonella and give you an infection.
-For starters, go for pasteurized egg whites to be on the safe side.
+Hygiene is very important between you and your partner when using egg whites as an alternative to lube.
+If you are concerned about using eggs that have the potential to carry salmonella and give you an infection, use only pasteurized egg whites to be on the safe side.

 Toy and Condom Safety